leshcat/flo-devops-test/adr/architecture_design.md

    4. AWS ECS.
 Since our app is dockerized, ECS nicely fits, however it will take much more time to figure out its internals than option n2.
    5. AWS EKS.
 The best solution at the present time for dockerized apps, however it also brings much higher complexity both in terms of provisioning service & creating actual configurations.

+Option *n2* was selected as the simplest/effective solution

 * Cluster endpoint should be accessible via test.wodpress.int